Dr George Leeson

 +44 (0) 1865 612808

 Dr. George W. Leeson is Co-Director of the Oxford Institute of Population Ageing, University of Oxford.
 Dr. Leeson’s first degree was in Mathematics, followed by a Masters in Applied Statistics, both from Oxford.
-His Doctoral work was in Demography, firstly at the London School of Hygiene and Tropical Medicine (working with Professor Bill Brass), and then at the University of Copenhagen (working with Professor Jan M. Hoem and Professor P. C. Matthiessen).
-He then worked as an Associate Professor at the Institute of Statistics, University of Copenhagen, before returning to Oxford to take up a Senior Research Fellowship in Demography.
+His Doctoral work was in Demography, firstly at the London School of Hygiene and Tropical Medicine and then at the University of Copenhagen, where he worked as an Associate Professor at the Institute of Statistics, University of Copenhagen, before returning to Oxford to take up a Senior Research Fellowship in Demography.

 Dr. Leeson’s main research interests are in the socio-demographic aspects of ageing populations, covering both demographic modelling of population development and the analysis of national and international data sets.